syranez/dcss-lobby/README.md

 ### start

-Emitted if someone starts are continues a game.
+Emitted if someone starts or continues a game.

 key | meaning
 ----|--------